sf-wdi-38/js-oop-flower-power/README.md

 ```

  <details><summary>What's different here?</summary>

- * New flowers are created from the exisiting Flower variable.
+ * New flowers are created from the existing Flower variable.
  * We build flowers based on existing flowers.
  * We can use a factory method to create instances of flowers.
 </details>